PalEON-Project/env_regional/README.txt

    — Web Link: http://dx.doi.org/10.3334/ORNLDAAC/1220
    — Date Accessed: 29 September, 2015
    — Additional Notes: See highlighted section on page 16 of NACP_MsTMIP_Model_Driver.pdf in nitrogen
      folder for description of MsTMIP methods.
+Because there is no methodological difference between quarter-degree North America data and half-degree global data, PalEON drivers were extracted from the 0.5-degree native global product.